Bee-Lab/BeelabRecaptcha2Bundle/Resources/doc/index.md

 If your PHP environment has restrictions about `file_get_contents()` making HTTP requests, you can use another `RequestMethod` from Google's Recaptcha library.

-Currently this Bundle supports the default `Post` and `CurlPost` methods.
+Currently, this bundle supports the default `Post` and `CurlPost` methods.
 You can use the latter by adding in your `config.yml`:

 ``` yaml
 # app/config/config.yml